1723 Gerard Van Keulen Nautical Map of Florida and Cuba - rare 5th state

 Publication History and Census

-This chart was first engraved for the fourth volume of Johannes van Keulen's Zee-Fakkel in 1684.
-In and around 1702 the plate was significantly altered and improved by Gerard van Keulen; a further amendment of the cartouche (dated 1734 by Burden) adds Gerard's imprint, replacing the elder Van Keulen's name and that of Vooght.
+This chart was first engraved for the fourth volume of Johannes van Keulen's 1684 Zee-Fakkel.
+Around 1702, the plate was significantly altered and improved by Gerard van Keulen.
+A further amendment of the cartouche (dated 1734 by Burden) adds Gerard's imprint, replacing the elder Van Keulen's name and that of Vooght.
 The present example conforms to the rare fifth state, as per Burden.
 We see a single separate example of this state of the chart cataloged in the Biblioteca Nacional de España, but with a date of 1723.
 Earlier states of this chart, particularly the third, are on the market with some regularity.
-This state however is very rare.
+This state, however, is very rare.

 CartographerS